aws-samples/aws-iot-device-management-workshop/AWS_IoT_Device_Management_Workshop.md

 * ARN of a role that is used for device provisioning
 * SSH login information
 * ARN of a role required for a Lambda function

+Please note: for the ease of use in this workshop an open IoT policy is used.
+Don't use such an IoT policy in production environments.
+Always create your IoT policies according the the least privilege principle.

 You can go back at any time to the Outputs section to get these values.